-Prerequisite: English II recommended
+Recommended Prerequisite(s): English II

 Students will develop an understanding for reading, writing, research, listening, speaking, and the oral and written conventions of English.
 Students will engage in activities that build on their prior knowledge and skills in order to strengthen their reading, writing, and oral language skills.
 In addition, students will continue to address earlier standards as needed while they attend to standards for their grade level.
 Students will read extensively from multiple genres with an emphasis on American literature.